ArdonToonstra/qa-tooling-fhir-r4/README.md

 Terminology checking is one of the most complex topics of profile validation.
 One has to deal with national versions of code systems -- the Dutch edition of SNOMED in particular for our use case and with poor behaviour regarding display values.

 By default terminology checking it is opiniated about several of options:
-* The Dutch version of SNOMED is used.
 * And all languages are allowed for display values (the default for the Validator from version 6.1.1 onwards).
 * Display issues are reported as warnings, not as errors (the default behaviour of the Validator is to report them as errors).
 * When a code is encountered that falls outside an extensible bound ValueSet, no warning is emitted (the default behaviour of the Validator is to emit a warning).
 This can be overridden in the different usage scenarios.